AES Rewinds Logo

 But what makes them so effective?
 And how do you choose the right one for your specific needs?
 As we explore the inner workings of puddle pumps, you’ll discover the key factors to consider for optimal performance and longevity.

-What is puddle pump?
+What is a puddle pump?

 A puddle pump is a type of submersible pump designed to operate fully submerged in the liquid being pumped.
 It is a hermetically sealed unit that is typically filled with oil to prevent damage.
 As a submersible pump, it pushes liquid during operation and is cooled by the surrounding liquid, preventing overheating.